-4. Numeracy Gain Rate.
+- 4. Numeracy Gain Rate.
 As with the literacy gain measure, this measure occurs during CDP.
-This indicator supports programs such as the HSD Initiative and the LEP Initiative and will help centers by tracking those youth that have achieved significant gains in numeracy, but who have not yet reached the proficiency required to pass the HSD or GED.

-Pool:

-All students (excluding 30/45 day Level 1 ZTs) who scored less than or equal to a valid TABE score of 551 (764 in the TABE Español test, levels E and M) -- which corresponds to an ABE level of 4 -- on the initial TABE math test (level E, M, or D) or who did not take an initial math test during the first 21 days on center.
+This indicator supports programs such as GED, HSD and English as a Second Language (ESL) and will help centers by tracking those youth that have achieved significant gains in numeracy, but who have not yet reached the proficiency required to pass the HSD or GED. - Pool:All students (excluding 30/45 day Level 1 ZTs) who scored less than or equal to a valid TABE score of 551 (764 in the TABE Español test, levels E and M) -- which corresponds to an ABE level of 4 -- on the initial TABE math test (level E, M, or D) or who did not take an initial math test during the first 21 days on center. - Measure: The percentage of students in the pool who increased at least one educational functioning level on the highest subsequent TABE math test (level E, M, or D) taken 30 or more days after the initial TABE reading test. - Goal: A model-based goal is used for this measure to account for differences in student academic abilities at entry.
+See Attachment 1 for specific goals. - Weight: 5%

-Measure:

-The percentage of students in the pool who increased at least one educational functioning level on the highest subsequent TABE math test (level E, M, or D) taken 30 or more days after the initial TABE reading test.

-Goal:

-A model-based goal is used for this measure to account for differences in student academic abilities at entry.
-See Attachment 1 for specific goals.